18 of the best things to do in Cobh Ireland

 At the Cobh Heritage Centre, which is located in a restored Victorian railway station, you will learn all about these folks who left their homes either by force, choice, or no choice.
 There are guided tours within this small museum where you will learn the depth of history in Cobh.
 You will also find a gift shop and restaurant to take a break-in.

 One of the top things to do in Cobh is to discover the Titanic Experience story.
 Once the original White Star Line Ticket Office, which was the departing point for passengers of the Titanic the offices have been converted into the outstanding Titanic Experience.
-This museum will take you on an interactive tour about Titanic’s journey and its tragic ending.
+This museum will take you on an interactive tour of the Titanic’s journey and its tragic ending.
 I actually enjoyed this more than the Titanic Exhibition in Belfast.

 You are given a boarding card with the details of one of the 123 passengers that boarded the boat that fateful day and take a virtual journey from Heartbreak Pier where the passengers departed.
 You will learn what the conditions on the ship were like depending on who you were and how much money you had.
 At the end of your journey, you will see if your passenger survived (only 44 did) and what happened to them.